 Other notes: If sucralose is passed through without being broken down in the body, guess where it goes?
 The waste stream, and ultimately back into the environment.

 Swedish measurements have proven that wastewater treatment has no effect on sucralose, and while we don’t have proof that it will harm the environment, we do know that the levels of sucralose in the ecosystem will increase since it’s not being broken down.
-In a U.S. study, sucralose was found in over 75% of drinking water.
+In a U.S. study (link removed), sucralose was found in over 75% of drinking water.
 What the consequences may be, we can only guess.

 Kids: Unfortunately, once Splenda was approved for food, it started sneaking into foods that previously did not have artificial sweeteners.
 Many products marketed for kids like “lower sugar” juices, ice cream, yogurt, and much more, have Splenda in them.
 It’s not always clear from the front of the package, like a diet soda vs. a regular soda, when a product contains Splenda (sucralose), and it’s often combined with regular sweeteners like sugar and high fructose corn syrup.
 This article was the most fascinating I read, and it pointed out that we are absolutely the guinea pigs for the safety of Splenda.
 I’m not willing to let my children be test dummies: